-- Do I or does my child need a tonsillectomy? - Why is a tonsillectomy needed? - Can we try other treatments? - Is it safe not to get tonsils removed? - Are strep throat and other throat infections still possible after tonsillectomy? - Can sleep problems still occur after tonsillectomy? - What are the surgical options for tonsillectomy? - What are the risks associated with tonsillectomy? - What can I expect for post-surgery and recovery? - What is COBLATION technology, and what makes it different? - Can you refer an ENT surgeon who offers COBLATION tonsillectomies?
+- Do I or does my child need a tonsillectomy? - Why is a tonsillectomy needed? - Can we try other treatments? - Is it safe not to get tonsils removed? - Can sleep problems still occur after tonsillectomy? - What are the surgical options for tonsillectomy? - What are the risks associated with tonsillectomy? - What can I expect for post-surgery and recovery? - What is COBLATION technology, and what makes it different? - Can you refer an ENT surgeon who offers COBLATION tonsillectomies?